How much is the registration fee?

 HSC: NYSA is operated by people who volunteer their time and efforts (there are no paid postions on the Board) for the sole purpose of providing a safe and fun recreational soccer environment for our children and the children of our community.
 Parents assisting the club by working service hours are absolutely essential for the operation of the club. .
 In an effort to keep our registration fees low, we require one parent from each family with a player registered to work at least one 1-hour block of time during the season.
 It doesn't matter how old you are to help out: we have had parents bring their 4 year old's to help with field setup, teenagers help in the concession stand or on field cleanup, and even grandparents helping out.
 There are many areas that you can help - see http://www.nysa-soccer.org/faq-vol_coaches.htm#1 for a description of some of the areas where we could use your help.
 If you are unable to perform your service hour, or you would prefer to not work the service hour, you may pay an additional fee of $25 (per family) to be exempted.

-The Fall 2017 season will begin with the first games on August 19 and will end on October 21, 2017.
-Practices may start the week immediately following the Coaches Meeting (to be held on July 29).
+The Fall 2018 season will begin with the first games on August 18 and will end on October 27, 2018.
+(Please note that there will be no games on October 13 - the first weekend of Metro Nashville Public Schools' Fall Break.)
+Practices may start the week immediately following the Coaches Meeting (to be held on August 4, 2018).

 All requests for refunds must be in writing (signed by a parent or guardian and either hand-delivered to the Board during in-person registration events or mailed to our mailing address) or by email (sent to firstname.lastname@example.org) and sent from the parent email address used to register the player.
 Requests for refunds should be mailed to: